Sisters of the Blessed Sacrament: Founding

 Archbishop James O'Connor of Omaha, acting alongside Drexel, decided, with the approval of Archbishop P. J. Ryan of Philadelphia, to form a new congregation on behalf of Native Americans and African Americans.
 For some years previous to this step, Drexel had been very active in re-establishing and supporting schools in many of the Indian reservations.

 The first sisters, including foundress Katharine Drexel, entered religious life under the tutelage of the Sisters of Mercy in Pittsburgh, Pennsylvania.
 They were also inspired by O'Connor, who served as Drexel's spiritual director until his death.
 In 1889, after completing a two-year novitiate to learn the foundations of religious life and upon first profession of vows, these sisters were clothed in the habit of the new congregation of the Sisters of the Blessed Sacrament of the Indians and Colored People.
 Drexel was installed as their first superior.

 The order was headquartered at their longtime motherhouse, St. Elizabeth's Convent in Cornwells Heights, Pennsylvania.

 After this, they continued their period of preparation in the old Drexel homestead, in Torresdale, Philadelphia.
 Early in 1892 a mother-house and novitiate were opened at Cornwells Heights, Pennsylvania, adjoining which was erected a manual training and boarding school for African-American boys and girls.
 In June 1894, four sisters set out for Santa Fe, New Mexico to reopen St. Catherine Indian School.

 Major works

+A Sister of the Blessed Sacrament greets a Black schoolboy at Saint Cyprian Church in Columbus, Ohio.

 In 1915, Drexel founded Xavier University of Louisiana in New Orleans, initially a high school (accredited in 1921) that became a university in 1925.
 It remains the only Catholic HBCU and was staffed in part by the SBS sisters until 2024.

 The sisters have collaborated with the Bureau of Catholic Indian Missions, the Commission for the Catholic Missions among the Colored People and the Indians and other Catholic institutions.